 I am always, every year, at a loss as to what to do about it.
 I love my family.
 I love my friends.
 I know where they are coming from and I want to be with them when people finally are given some time off work so they can actually BE together.
 I especially want this now when I live alone, though in a beautiful place, the times together mean so much more to me than they ever did as a kid or as a father with kids in his home.

 Saternalia and Mithras are really what are being honored and a lot of the atheists and agnostics know it.
 They know Christmas is a counterfiet of older pagan feasts.
 They know it is nowhere condoned in the Bible.
-They know the catholic church foisted this on us go gain unity and membership and control.
+They know the Holy Roman Empire foisted this on us go gain unity and membership and control.
 They laugh at the stupid Christians that don't understand their own bible.

 But if I challenge the very idea, if I bring it up, I do nothing but isolate myself from my brothers and sisters in Christ and from my own family and friends.